Inspire. Develop. Connect. Serve.

 8:00 am

-Join us for a casual morning of coffee and connection with fellow Rosies — no RSVP required!
-Each month, Rosie pops up at a different local coffee shop or women-owned business for an easy, drop-in-style gathering.
+Join us on Friday, August 14, for a casual morning of coffee and connection with fellow Rosies — no RSVP required!
+Each month, we’ll pop up at a different local coffee shop or women-owned business for an easy, drop-in-style gathering.
 Come when you can, grab a cup, and start your day with community.
-Thank you to Queen City Chorale for sponsoring our April Rise with Rosie!

 4:00 pm

-Join the Rosie Book Club on Wednesday, April 15th, from 4:00-5:00 p.m. at Cellar + Plate.
-We’ll discuss “When Women Were Dragons” by Kelly Barnhill.
+Join the Rosie Book Club on Wednesday, August 19th, from 4:00-5:00 p.m. at Grace Kitchen.
+We’ll discuss “Lula Dean’s Little Library of Banned Books” by Kirsten Miller.
 The Rosie Book Club Committee will lead us through engaging small group discussions.
 You can borrow a copy from the Springfield-Greene County Library, or request a complimentary copy below, thanks to a gift from Women Connect4Good!
+The Rosie Book Club is a great way to engage with local Rosies and deepen your knowledge, understanding, and connection around issues of women’s empowerment.

 Ready to learn more about our programs?